graphql-python/gql/docs/transports/httpx_async.rst

 HTTPXAsyncTransport
 ===================

-This transport uses the `httpx`_ library and allows you to send GraphQL queries using the HTTP protocol.
+This transport uses the `httpx2`_ or `httpx`_ library and allows you to send GraphQL queries using the HTTP protocol.

 Reference: :class:`gql.transport.httpx.HTTPXAsyncTransport`